simulations-plus/ggcognigen/README.md

 # ggcognigen

-`ggcognigen` provides geoms, themes, styles, and helper functions for {ggplot2} at Cognigen.
+`ggcognigen` provides geoms, themes, styles, and helper functions for {ggplot2} at the Clinical Pharmacology and Pharmacometrics (CPP) business unit of Simulations Plus, Inc.

 Load it with:
 ```r